jlaurens/synctex/synctex_parser_readme.md

 The author received useful remarks from the __pdfTeX__ developers, especially Hahn The Thanh, and significant help from __XeTeX__ developer Jonathan Kew.
+The Github repository keeps track of contributors like Stefan Löffler, who is now the leading developer of TeXworks, and many others.

 ## Nota Bene:

 If you include or use a significant part of the __SyncTeX__ package into a software, I would appreciate to be listed as contributor and see __SyncTeX__" highlighted.

-Copyright (c) 2008-2017 jerome DOT laurens AT u-bourgogne DOT fr
+Copyright (c) 2008-2024 jerome DOT laurens AT u-bourgogne DOT fr